 The fifth and final step is to review your withdrawal strategy regularly.
 Reviewing your strategy often will help you ensure that your strategy is still aligned with your goals.
 Retirement planning is an ongoing process, so it’s important to continually revisit your strategy to ensure it is still working for you.

 We hope this blog post will help you get started with creating a retirement withdrawal strategy that works for you!
-If you have any questions, please feel free to reach out and connect with us by scheduling an appointment.
+If you have any questions about your retirement withdrawal strategy, please feel free to reach out and connect with a member of our team by scheduling an appointment.